-It is lawful to refuse admission where taking another child would cause a "prejudice to efficient education or the efficient use of resources" at this school.
-This is the point when we would say the Year Group or the class is full.
+It is lawful to refuse admission where taking another child would cause a "prejudice to efficient education or the efficient use of resources".
+This is the point when we say the Year Group or the class is full.
 In most cases, prejudice would occur when the AN for the Year Group has been reached but it may also be when a class of mixed Year Groups is full.

-In a mixed year group class, the PAN or AN for one year group may be reached but if there are vacancies in the class, a place may be offered.
-In reaching these decisions, the admission authority will consider the impact on class sizes in future years.
-This is called future prejudice (see Admissions Appeals Code 3.10.)
+Where year groups are mixed in a single class, the PAN or AN for one year group may have been reached but, if there are vacancies in the class, a place may be offered.
+In reaching these decisions, the admission authority will consider the impact on class sizes in future years, assuming that all current pupils will still be on roll and that the next intakes will reach the determined PAN.
+This is called future prejudice (see Admissions Appeals Code 3.10).